 Americas.
-This segment performs a variety of background check and compliance services across all phases of the workforce lifecycle from preonboarding to post-onboarding and ongoing monitoring after the employee, extended worker, volunteer, or tenant has been onboarded.
+This segment performs a variety of background check and compliance services across all phases of the workforce lifecycle from preonboarding services to post-onboarding and ongoing monitoring services, covering employees, contractors, contingent and extended workers, drivers, tenants, and volunteers.
 We generally classify our service offerings into three categories: pre-onboarding, post-onboarding, and adjacent products.
 We deliver our solutions across multiple vertical industries in the United States, Canada, and Latin America markets.